ktoso/rx-wiki/How-To-Use.md

 # Creating Observable Sequences

+An observable sequence can

   - from existing data
   - as an API for async
        - Give control of blocking/non-blocking to API
+   - blocking
+   - non-blocking

 More information can be found on the [[Observer Pattern]] page.